When was the last time you knelt in the soft grass of a pristine alpine meadow and sipped cool, clear water directly from a high mountain stream?

 Since most hikers reading this post will be looking for filters, not purifiers, I won’t cover purifiers for backpacking here.
 Instead, see my guide to water purification for travel.

 While traipsing around the US on the Colorado Trail, Arizona Trail, John Muir Trail, and more, I’ve noticed the same several water filters used by almost everyone.
 These filters are popular because they work!
-Here are the gold standards of backpacking water filters.
+Here are the gold standards of backpacking water filters as of 2023.

 The Sawyer Squeeze (and its variations) might well be the most popular water filter among backpackers, and for good reason.
 I’ve been using it for years with great results and think it’s an excellent water filter for backpacking.